OWASP/owasp-mastg/Document/0x05i-Testing-Code-Quality-and-Build-Settings.md

 The [final release build](https://developer.android.com/studio/publish/app-signing.html "Android Application Signing") of an app must be signed with a valid release key.
 In Android Studio, the app can be signed manually or via creation of a signing configuration that's assigned to the release build type.

-Prior Android Pie All app updates on Android need to be signed with the same certificate, so a [validity period of 25 years or more is recommended](https://developer.android.com/studio/publish/app-signing#considerations "Android Signing Considerations").
+Prior Android Pie all app updates on Android need to be signed with the same certificate, so a [validity period of 25 years or more is recommended](https://developer.android.com/studio/publish/app-signing#considerations "Android Signing Considerations").
 Apps published on Google Play must be signed with a key that that has a validity period ending after October 22th, 2033.

 Three APK signing schemes are available:
 - JAR signing (v1 scheme),